NixOS/nix.dev/source/tutorials/module-system/module-system.md

 +        builtins.map paramForMarker config.map.markers;
 ```

-Notice here how we now create a unique `marker` for each user by concatenating the `label` and `location` attributes together, and assigning them to the `requestParams`.
+Note how we now create a unique `marker` for each user by concatenating the `label` and `location` attributes together, and assigning them to the `requestParams`.
 The label for each `marker` is only propagated to the CLI parameters if `marker.style.label` is set.

 ## Functions as submodule arguments